Newsletter of The Cannery Row Foundation since 1983

 in Monterey.
 Click here for details and great photos of the completed bronze casting by our renowned

-sculptor and portait artist, Jesse Corsaut.
+sculptor and portrait artist, Jesse Corsaut.
 Jesse also created the Ed Ricketts Memorial Bronze.

-of $500.00 or more earn the donor's name, business or a memorial name on the perpertual
+of $500.00 or more earn the donor's name, business or a memorial name on the perpetual

 bronze donor's plaque to be installed on the memorial upon completion of fundraising.